 This letter was written in response to an article published by Kera News, titled, “Milk and Cereal in the Morning Can Help With Managing Diabetes, Study Says.”
-To read the article, click here.
+To read the article including the dairy industry study (funded by the dairy industry), click here.

 Dear Mr. Baker:

 We came across your article in Kera News, “Milk and Cereal In the Morning Can Help With Managing Diabetes, Study Says,” and it inspired us to take a look at the study you referenced to find out more.
 We asked our team of scientists to analyze the research in its entirety, and although we respect your efforts to report the latest in health science, we are concerned that the average reader may be mislead by your presentation of the study.
 Please consider our findings below: